flinq-ingenieria/brand/analytic_brand/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This addon associate an analytic distribution to a brand that will be used as a default value where the brand is used if the analytic accounting is activated.
+This addon allows to define analytic distribution models using brands in their domains.

 **Table of contents**